 In 2010, Avila was also an assistant athletics director for operations at Palm Beach Atlantic.
 He was the school's head strength and conditioning coordinator from 2005-10 as well.
 Avila began his coaching career in 2001 as an assistant at Mendocino College in Ukiah.

 Avila's baseball career spanned both the collegiate and professional levels.
-He garnered all-region distinction at Fresno City College (1997) and was a two-time All-NAIA Independent pick at The Master's College (1998-99).
+He garnered all-region distinction at Fresno City College (1997) and was a two-time All-NAIA Independent pick at The Master's College (1998-99) in Santa Clarita.
 In 1999, Avila was drafted by the Philadelphia Phillies in the 18th round.
 He spent five years in the minor leagues, including time with the Double-A Reading Phillies.

-Avila earned a bachelor's degree in physical education in 2002 from Santa Clarita's The Master's and a master's degree in the same field from Azusa (Calif.)
+Avila earned a bachelor's degree in physical education in 2002 from The Master's and a master's degree in the same field from Azusa (Calif.)
 Pacific University in 2005.

 Avila's wife, Bethany, was a standout volleyball player at The Master's.
-They reside in Oceanside with their two daughters, Violet (10) and Elaina (7), and newborn son (July, 2013), Trey.
+They reside in Oceanside with their two daughters, Violet (11) and Elaina (8), and young son (July, 2013), Trey.